C. H. B. Quennell: Life and career

 Quennell was the son of Henry Quennell, a builder, and his wife Emma Rebecca (née Hobbs), and grew up in a house at Cowley Road on the Holland Town Estate, Kennington, London.

 He was articled to Newman and Newman, and worked in the offices of J. McK.
 Brydon and of J. D. Sedding and Henry Wilson.
 He obtained the National Gold medal for Architecture, and RIBA Medal of Merit and £5 in the Soane Medallion competition in 1895.
 He began practice in 1896 working with his brother William developing houses at Hampstead Garden Suburb and then with developer George Washington Hart.

 He designed a house for Francis Crittall window manufacturer at Braintree, Essex in 1908.

 He designed a house for Walter Crittall son of window manufacturer Francis Crittall at Braintree, Essex in 1912.

 He co-designed a 'show house' with Walter Crittall at 156-158 Cressing Road, Braintree, Essex. the house incorporated many modernist features such as a drying yard for clothes, a scullery, a larder, fuel store, outside lavatory, living room, parlour, three bedrooms and an inside bathroom and hot press.

 Discussing the leading English furniture designs of the time, Herman Muthesius wrote in his book The English House (1904):

 '... that inspired artist Henry Wilson and the excellent designer C. H. B. Quennell far outshine the rest of the group and produce work of high artistic sensibility.'
-In that book Muthesius discussed certain features of Quennell's illustrations and designs: fireplaces,Muthesius, 1904, p.
-186 garden furniture and garden gates.
+In that book Muthesius discussed certain features of Quennell's illustrations and designs: fireplaces, garden furniture and garden gates.